 4. Check the Voltage of the Samsung Dryer

-A multimeter is your best friend when trying to locate the dryer issue.
-If the dryer is not heating properly, the entire machine may not be receiving enough power.
+A multimeter is your best friend when locating the dryer issue.
+If the dryer is not heating properly, the entire machine may not receive enough power.

 A Samsung dryer requires two parts of 120V power, meaning they need 250 Volts.
 Faulty wires or issues with the electrical grid can result in dryers not receiving enough power.